-1. Train foodservice employees on using the procedures in this SOP.

-- 2. Follow manufacturer's instructions regarding the use and maintenance of equipment and use of chemicals for cleaning and sanitizing food contact surfaces.
-Refer to Storing and Using Poisonous or Toxic Chemicals SOP. - 3.
-As per the 2001 FDA Food Code, wash, rinse, and sanitize food contact surfaces of sinks, tables, equipment, utensils, thermometers, carts, and equipment: - Before each use - Between uses when preparing different types of raw animal foods, such as eggs, fish, meat, and poultry - Between uses when preparing ready-to-eat foods and raw animal foods, such as eggs, fish, meat, and poultry - Any time contamination occurs or is suspected - 4.
-Wash, rinse, and sanitize food contact surfaces of sinks, tables, equipment, utensils, thermometers(if alcohol pads are not available), carts, and equipment using the following procedure: - Wash surface with detergent solution. - Rinse surface with clean water. - Sanitize surfaces using a sanitizing solution mixed to a concentration of 50 PPM of Chlorine.
-If using another SBAC approved sanitizer, mix to manufacturer's specifications listed on the label. - Place wet items in a manner to allow air drying. - 5.
-Before using a thermometer, sanitize with an alcohol pad, air dry then insert into food.
-After use clean and sanitize thermometer before putting into protective sleeve. - 6.
-If a 3-compartment sink is used, setup and use the sink in the following manner: - In the first compartment, wash water should be a clean detergent solution of Ecolab Solitaire, or other SBAC approved detergent, at or above 110 °F. - In the second compartment, rinse with warm clean water.
-Change frequently. - In the third compartment, sanitize with a sanitizing solution of chlorine at 50 PPM, or other SBAC Food Service approved sanitizers mixed at a concentration specified on the manufacturer's label. - Test the chemical sanitizer concentration by using Blue Ridge Test Papers, or appropriate test kit if using another SBAC approved disinfectant.
-Test sanitizing solution at a minimum every 30 minutes, record results on sanitizing solution form.
-Completely change solution after use if water gets cloudy or if not at correct concentration.
+- 1. Train foodservice employees on using the procedures in this SOP. - 2.
+Follow State or local health department requirements. - 3.
+Follow manufacturer's instructions regarding the use and maintenance of equipment and use of chemicals for cleaning and sanitizing food contact surfaces.
+Refer to Storing and Using Poisonous or Toxic Chemicals SOP. - 4.
+State or local requirements are based on the 2013 FDA Food Code, wash, rinse, and sanitize food contact surfaces of sinks, tables, equipment, utensils, thermometers, carts, and equipment: - Before each use - Between uses when preparing different types of raw animal foods, such as eggs, fish, meat, and poultry - Between uses when preparing ready-to-eat foods and raw animal foods, such as eggs, fish, meat, and poultry - Any time contamination occurs or is suspected - 5.
+Wash, rinse, and sanitize food contact surfaces of sinks, tables, equipment, utensils, thermometers, carts, and equipment using the following procedure: - Wash surface with detergent solution. - Rinse surface with clean water. - Sanitize surface using a sanitizing solution mixed at a concentration specified on the manufacturer's label. - Place wet items in a manner to allow air drying.

-Cleaning and Sanitizing Food Contact Surfaces, continued
+Cleaning and Sanitizing Food Contact Surfaces, continued Tazewell County Schools Nutrition Department

-- 7. If a dishmachine is used: - Check with the dishmachine manufacturer to verify that the information on the data plate is correct. - Refer to the information on the data plate for determining wash, rinse, and sanitization (final) rinse temperatures; sanitizing solution concentrations if, and water pressures, if applicable. - Drain water and clean dish machine a minimum of 3 times a day; after breakfast, after lunch prep and at end of day. - Ensure that food contact surfaces reach a surface temperature of 160 °F during wash and 180 °F or above if using hot water to sanitize.
+- 6. If a 3-compartment sink is used, setup and use the sink in the following manner: - In the first compartment, wash with a clean detergent solution at or above 110 °F or at the temperature specified by the detergent manufacturer. - In the second compartment, rinse with clean water. - In the third compartment, sanitize with a sanitizing solution mixed at a concentration specified on the manufacturer's label or by immersing in hot water at or above 171 °F for 30 seconds.
+Test the chemical sanitizer concentration by using an appropriate test kit. - 7.
+If a dishmachine is used: - Check with the dishmachine manufacturer to verify that the information on the data plate is correct. - Refer to the information on the data plate for determining wash, rinse, and sanitization (final) rinse temperatures; sanitizing solution concentrations; and water pressures, if applicable. - Follow manufacturer's instructions for use. - Ensure that food contact surfaces reach a surface temperature of 160 °F or above if using hot water to sanitize.